 2001 Buddy Programme Queenstown.
 Vickery Court Hospital rebuild opened/Resthaven extended including a dementia care area.

-2005 Rebranded FAMILY WORKS.
+2005 Rebranded Family Works.
 Strengthening Families Service.
 Demand Management.
-Care & Protection Assessments for Child, Youth and Families Invercargill (Changed to Service Unit Contract in 2009).
-Highfield Home closed, remaining residents to Vickery Court/remaining Townhouses at Peacehaven finished, another 7 to be built.
+Care & Protection Assessments for Child, Youth and Families Invercargill (changed to service unit contract in 2009).
+Highfield Home closed, remaining residents to Vickery Court/remaining townhouses at Peacehaven finished, another seven to be built.

-2006 Peacehaven last 7 Town houses finished/Vickery Court Rest home rebuild finished.
+2006 Peacehaven last seven townhouses finished/Vickery Court Rest home rebuild finished.
 Supportlink extended to Gore.
 Buddy Programme Gore.

 2010 Dedicated Intake Service.
 Wakatipu Home transferred to new owners.